ConnorStoneAstro/ConnorStoneAstro/README.md

 ### perfect is a score

-Perfect is a direction, but a direction pointing where?
-Well in probability a score is the gradient of the log probability, a direction of increasing probability density.
-If you want to properly explore a PDF you can't just go in the direction of the score, you need a little chaos such as introduced in Markov-Chain Monte Carlo.
-So perfect may be a score, but life is Metropolis Adjusted Langevin Algorithm.
+Perfect may be the gradient of a log density, but life is Metropolis Adjusted Langevin Algorithm.

 <!-- Astronomical image processing tool.
 Lets fit everything everywhere all at once!
 You can analyze multi-band, multi-epoch data with complex models where you are